Best Home Saunas 2026

 Best Overall: Sunlighten Signature II

-The Sunlighten Signature II has held its position as our top overall pick for good reason: it’s the most complete package in the infrared category.
-Sunlighten’s SoloCarbon heating technology delivers near, mid, and far infrared in one unit, which means you’re getting the full spectrum rather than the dominant-far-infrared output of cheaper competitors.
+The Sunlighten Signature II is the most complete package in the infrared category.
+Sunlighten’s SoloCarbon heating technology delivers near, mid, and far infrared in one unit — the full spectrum rather than the dominant-far-infrared output of cheaper competitors.

-EMF levels are third-party verified at 0.05-0.3 mg/Gg — genuinely low, not just marketed that way.
-The hemlock construction is solid and uses tongue-and-groove joinery that doesn’t warp or crack over years of use.
-The digital control system is intuitive, the Bluetooth audio is a nice quality-of-life feature, and the 7-year warranty is among the best in the industry.
+EMF levels are third-party verified at 0.05-0.3 mG — verified low, not just marketed that way.
+The hemlock construction uses tongue-and-groove joinery that doesn’t warp or crack over years of use.
+The digital control system is intuitive, Bluetooth audio is a nice quality-of-life feature, and the 7-year warranty is among the best in the industry.

 What we’d change: The price is real, and Sunlighten’s customer service has received mixed reviews during high-demand periods.
 If you buy during a sale, factor in patience if something needs resolution.